NANASHI0X74/ideas/frameworks-concepts-platforms/IDEosyncraacy.md

 - which is open-source and hackable/ ultra-flexible (comparable to Atom/vim)
 - It provides an efficient way to define templates for
   - Code Completion
-  - and Refactoring Tasks (e.g. pull up members/ interface-ify functionality)
+  - and Refactoring Tasks (e.g. pull up members/ reshape if and switch statements/expressions)
+  - more complex Refactoring tasks like interface-ify functions or implement patterns like Visitor or Observer
+- it should have its own Package Manager with CLI
+  - and virtualenvs comparable to python.

 ## nice-to-have
 - provide functionality for porting code between different languages